WojciechMatuszewski/programming-notes/golang-and-serverless.md

 #### `time.Time` example

-I think a good exaple of this would be `time.Time` type.
+I think a good example of this would be `time.Time` type.
 Most APIs expect you to pass `unix` time and not `RFC` whatever.
 Problem is that when you `marshal` `time.Time` you get `RFC-xxx` representation of that value.
 Let's create our own `time` type which will override that behavior.